zudi-lin/pytorch_connectomics/docs/source/notes/config.rst

     _C.MODEL.ARCHITECTURE = 'unet_residual_3d'

 The configs in PyTorch Connectomics also accepts command line configuration overwrite, i.e.: Key-value pairs provided in the command line will overwrite the existing values in the config file.
-For example, ``main.py`` can be used with to modify input file name :
+For example, we can add arguments when executing ``scripts/main.py``:

 .. code-block:: none